kera-cudmore/BookWorm/README.md

 [PostgreSQL](https://www.postgresql.org/) - Relational database used to store the users and the bookshelves.

+[ElephantSQL](https://www.elephantsql.com/) - See [Database Migration to ElephantSQL](#database-migration-to-elephantsql) section for more information.

 ### Frameworks Used

 [Flask](https://pypi.org/project/Flask/) - A micro framework.